-System changes in each scenario reflect adjustments to a more stringent carbon target, lower costs (with varying relative costs across technologies), more retirements, transmission congestion, and an alternative LMP target in the Hybrid.
+target in the Hybrid Approach.
 These scenarios lead to changes in resource, market and economic outcomes that are consistent with expectations.
 Below, we provide a brief overview of these changes, with selected figures, and provide additional results in Appendix B.

-Decarbonization target of 85% below 1990 levels.
-A more stringent decarbonization target results in an increase in clean energy and battery storage to achieve the lower emission target, an increase in environmental (carbon and CEC) prices, and increases in social costs and total payments.
+• Decarbonization target of 85% below 1990 levels.
+A more stringent decarbonization target results in an increase in clean energy and battery storage to achieve the lower emission target, increases in environmental (carbon and CEC) prices, and increases in social costs and total payments.